usri/aks-levelup/Kustomize/README.md

   - 01-pod-storage.yaml

+# Return to root of prodject
+cd ..

 # Confirm you are in the root of your project (one directory above the UAT folder)
 # Test/Debug you customization, you should see UAT as the namespace